Why us?

 How long does the NPQEYL programme last?

-The NPQ in Early Years Leadership is a twelve-month programme, with a mixture of live, facilitated sessions and self-directed learning.
+The NPQ for Early Years Leadership is a twelve-month programme, with a mixture of live, facilitated sessions and self-directed learning.

 How does the NPQEYL programme accommodate busy schedules?

-The NPQ in Early Years Leadership is designed to fit around your schedule with a 'little and often' approach that aligns with insights from the science of learning.
+The NPQ for Early Years Leadership is designed to fit around your schedule with a 'little and often' approach that aligns with insights from the science of learning.

-The NPQ in Early Years Leadership is fully funded for teachers and school leaders, at eligible schools and organisations in England, by the Department for Education.
+The NPQ for Early Years Leadership is DfE-funded for teachers and school leaders who work in the most challenging schools or educational settings, serving more disadvantaged communities in England.
 Find out more about the eligibility criteria in the 'Funding' tab.

 Are there any specific requirements to enrol on the NPQEYL programme?